 Young people in custody report their own ethnicity which staff then record.

-The number of young people in custody are counted at the beginning of each month, updated to include new admissions during the month, and then averaged across a 12-month period.
+The number of young people in custody is counted at the start of each month.
+Figures also include new admissions during the month.
+Averages are taken across a 12-month period.

 Further technical information

-Figures published before the release of the 2016/17 Youth justice statistics may have been revised since their original publication.
+Figures published before the release of the 2018 to 2019 youth justice statistics may have been revised since their original publication.